 Want an easy way to keep light out?

 Try using an opaque container.
-If the glass jars you used aren’t opaque, then place your seeds in something opaque, such as black plastic wrap, then put that in the glass jar.
+If the glass jars you used aren’t opaque, then place your seeds in something opaque, such as a black plastic wrap, then put that in the glass jar.
 Again, keep in mind, plastic is not the best for long term (years), but if you are purchasing at the end of one grow season in preparation for the next, it should work just fine.

 You can also place your cannabis seeds in a fridge that doesn’t get opened much or another dark location.

-Keep the Temperature Constant
+Keep the temperature constant

 Another thing that you need to think about when storing cannabis seeds is to maintain a stable temperature.
 Try and keep the seeds around 40° Fahrenheit.
 You do not want them to freeze.